 Images and comments are both powerful tools to boost user engagement on your site.
 This is one of the reasons why Facebook allow users to upload images with their comments.
-What if we told you that you can add the same functionality in WordPress comments?
-Depending on your site’s niche and target audience, this could definitely boost user engagement on your site.
+What if we tell you that you can add the same functionality to WordPress comments?
+Depending on your site’s niche and target audience, this can significantly increase user engagement on your site.
 In this article, we will show you how to allow users to upload images in WordPress comments.

 If you don’t like the video or need more instructions, then continue reading.

-It will be good to add some comment posting guidelines on your site to let your visitors know what kind of images they can upload.
-Check out WPBeginner’s comment policy page for an example.
-You can then add a link to your comment policy text in your WordPress comment form.
+It will be good to add some comment posting guidelines on your site to let users know what kind of attachments they can upload.
+You can check WPBeginner’s comment policy page for an example.
+You can then add a link to your comment policy text in the WordPress comment form.

 To further boost media capabilities in your comments, you can enable oEmbed support for comments in WordPress.
-This will allow your users to not just upload an image, but they can also add YouTube videos, tweets, flickr photos, and more alongside with the images they upload.
+This will allow your users to embed YouTube videos, tweets, flickr photos, and more alongside with the images they upload.